How To Write An A-Grade Literature Review

 - Write up your first draft in rough form – don’t aim for perfection.
 Remember, done beats perfect.

 - Refine your second draft and get a layman’s perspective on it.
-Then tighten it up and submit to your supervisor.
+Then tighten it up and submit it to your supervisor.